top of page

 So while blogs and websites share some similarities, they ultimately serve different purposes and have different types of content.

-Is Blogging and Content Writing same?
+Is Blogging and Content Writing same?:

-No. Blogging and Content Writing are not the same.
+No, blogging and content writing are not the same.
 The aforementioned sections of this post fully clarify the specifics.

+Blogging vs. journalism?
 The question of whether bloggers should be considered journalists or not is a tricky one.
 There is no clear-cut answer to this.

 On the one hand, bloggers are often passionate individuals with unique perspectives who write on topics that interest them, which is similar to what traditional journalists do.